After-Shock/Cloudbox-wiki/NZBGet.md

 1. Download paths have already been specified, no need to change those.

+## 3. Extras

-1. If you want to use scripts, place them in `/opt/scripts/nzb` on your server, as this is where NZBGet will load scripts from.
+If you want to use scripts, place them in `/opt/scripts/nzb` on your server, as this is where NZBGet will load scripts from.